thelauchpoint/theinterview/README.md

 ## Development server

-Run `nx run start:client` for a dev server.
+Run `npm run start:client` for a dev server.
 Navigate to http://localhost:4220/.
 The app will automatically reload if you change any of the source files.

 Run `npm run start:core` for a dev api server.